How Travel Advisors Get Found on Google (Without Competing With Expedia)

 2. Set Up a Google Business Profile

-3. Write Strategic Blog Content
+3. Create a Blog & Write Strategic Blog Content

-More reading on blogging
+More reading on blogging:

-→ On Affiliate Marketing with Squarespace: How Travel Advisors Can Monetize Their Squarespace Website With Affiliate Marketing
+→ On affiliate marketing with Squarespace: How Travel Advisors Can Monetize Their Squarespace Website With Affiliate Marketing

 → For setting up your blog with intention from the start: Blogging on Squarespace: What You Need to Know Before You Start